 Trade: The European Union is the world’s largest trading bloc.
 Trade is a common policy so the EU speaks with a single voice in trade negotiations with international partners in promoting a free and fairer international trading system.

-An enlarging European Union - from 6 to 27: From six countries in 1957 to 27 now, the EU has expanded through the decades – notably after the fall of communism in Central and Eastern Europe.
+An enlarging European Union - from 6 to 28: From six countries in 1957 to 28 now, the EU has expanded through the decades – notably after the fall of communism in Central and Eastern Europe.
 The lure of EU membership and the political and economic stability it brings has meant that many countries aspire to join – although they must first pass tough EU membership tests on democracy and the rule of law to name two.
-In July 2013 Croatia will become the 28th EU Member State.